Treatment for mild cases, which may be mistaken as the flu, mainly consists of:

 - Plenty of fluids

-- Anti-inflammatory drugs — such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin, others) and naproxen (Aleve, others) — to relieve headaches and fever.
+- Anti-inflammatory drugs— such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve, others) — to relieve headaches and fever.

-More-serious cases of encephalitis usually require aggressive antiviral treatments.
+Cases of encephalitis due to certain viruses usually require intravenous antiviral treatments.
 Antiviral drugs commonly used to treat encephalitis include:

 - Acyclovir (Zovirax)

 Some viruses, such as insect-borne viruses, don't respond to these treatments.
 However, because the specific virus may not be identified immediately or at all, treatment with acyclovir is often begun immediately.
 This drug can be effective against the herpes simplex virus, which can result in significant complications, such as encephalitis, or death when not treated promptly.

 Side effects of antiviral drugs may include nausea, vomiting, diarrhea, and muscle or joint soreness or pain.
 Rare serious problems may include abnormalities in kidney or liver function or suppression of bone marrow activity.
 Appropriate tests are used to monitor for serious adverse effects.